brmlab/brmbar/brmbar3/USAGE.md

   money into the cash box.

 * I want to buy from credit: I scan item's barcode, then my barcode.
+(If you don't have your barcode printed out, you can also type your username on a physical keyboard.)

 * I want to put money on credit: press **Charge**, I scan my barcode, type some amount, press **Charge** and put money in the cash box.